Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 As birds are caged, they can’t vacate the environment like humans can.

-Can Carbon Monoxide Kill Birds?
+Carbon Monoxide Can Kill Birds

 Carbon monoxide poisoning will kill a parrot if not immediately reversed.
 The CO isn’t the issue, but its impact on the body.
 With no oxygen circulating, a parrot’s organs will soon fail.

-Symptoms of Carbon Monoxide Poisoning in Parrots
+Symptoms of Carbon Monoxide Poisoning

 • Vomiting.